brewinn/raytracerchallenge/README.md

 - [x] Add warnings to compiler flags, and deal with them
 - [x] Extract commonly used test functions to separate utility file
 - [ ] Change memory allocation/deallocation to be more consistent and intuitive
+    - I've changed some functions to help with memory, but this is an ongoing effort

 ## Contributing